Azure/azure-iot-sdk-python/azure-iot-device/samples/README.md

 * Send and receive updates to device twin
 * Receive direct method invocations

-Further samples with more complex IoT Edge scenarios involving IoT Edge modules are contained in the [advanced-edge-scenarios](async-edge-scenarios) directory, including:
+Further samples with more complex IoT Edge scenarios involving IoT Edge modules and downstream devices are contained in the [advanced-edge-scenarios](async-edge-scenarios) directory, including:

 * Send multiple telemetry messages from a Module
 * Receive input messages on a Module
 * Send messages to a Module Output

-Additional samples that show connecting downstream or 'leaf' devices to IoT Edge are contained in the [advanced-downstream-scenarios](async-downstream-scenarios) directory, including:

-* Send multiple telemetry messages from a 'leaf' device to IoT Hub through IoT Edge
+* Send messages to IoT Edge from a downstream or 'leaf' device

 Samples for the synchronous clients, intended for use with Python 2.7 or compatibility scenarios for Python 3.5+ are contained in the [sync-samples](sync-samples) directory.